-- No more fuel in the fuel store - The auger from the extern silo is not running - The fire has extinguished in the burner tube - There is leaking false air into the boiler
+- No more fuel in the fuel store

+- The fire has extinguished in the burner tube

+- There is leaking false air into the boiler

 NOTE: High O2 is only active when the boiler is in running mode

 If you still see glows in the burner tube, press "START" and the boiler will restart as described in Section 2.4, soft start.
 In case the fire should be extinguished, the fire must be started again as described in section 2.2 "Taking fuel forward to the burner tube."